- City Services

-- Alignment with City's Mission, Vision and Values
+- Aligned with our Mission, Vision and Values

-- Consistent with existing City plans, reports and guiding documents (i.e., 2040 Comprehensive Plan)
+- Consistent with existing plans, reports and guiding documents (i.e., 2040 Comprehensive Plan)

 - Issue urgency to be addressed in the short-term